Mastodon

 The first step to installing a VM is to manually download a ISO and manually go through the installation process.

-While this is OK in many cases especially if you want to ensure you install what you want, most of the time we want to atuomate this process.
+While this is OK in many cases especially if you want to ensure you install and configure your desired operating system it will become bothering and boring after the 10th install.
+So we will atuomate this process.

-THere’s also a better way, there are official cloud images which can be used on
+THere’s also a better way, there are official cloud images of most Linux distributions including Debian which can be used on

 • OpenStack providers